Steel Pipe Glossary

 Electric Arc Furnace (EAF)

 A method of producing steel to exact specifications.
-Steel scrap, limestone and other additives are placed in the furnace.
-Three carbon electrodes are lowered into the furnace until they meet the cold scrap.
-Electric arcs then produce intense heat, transforming the scrap into molten steel.
+Steel scrap, limestone, and additives are placed in the furnace.
+Carbon electrodes are lowered to meet the cold scrap, and electric arcs produce intense heat to transform the scrap into molten steel.

 Galvanized Steel

-Hot rolling is the process of reheating slabs, billets or blooms and running them through a series of hot mills, where they are reduced to an intermediate thickness and then coiled.
+Hot Rolling: The process of reheating slabs, billets, or blooms and running them through a series of hot mills where they are reduced to an intermediate thickness and coiled.

 Line Pipe

-Is used in the industry for transportation of gas, oil or water generally in a pipeline or utility distribution system.
+Used in the industry for transportation of gas, oil, or water, generally in a pipeline or utility distribution system.

-Welded or seamless tubing produced in a large number of shapes to closer tolerances than other pipe.
+Mechanical Tubing: Welded or seamless tubing produced in a large number of shapes to closer tolerances than standard pipe.

 Piercing

-Piercing is a process used to make seamless pipe and tubing from semi-finished products, called tube rounds.
+A process used to make seamless pipe and tubing from semi-finished products called tube rounds.

 Pig Iron